docutils/docutils/docutils/tools/editors/emacs/IDEAS.rst

 Outline support
 ===============

-* Support for `outline-mode' / `allout-mode' would be nice
+* Support for `outline-mode` / `allout-mode` would be nice

   * Should consider section titles

-* May be folding is also possible
+    * May be item lists can also be included

-  * For item lists
+  * Using `allout-mode` is difficult

+    * It's not customizable enough for the complex syntax of reStructuredText

+    * However, some commands make sense

+      * Motion commands

+      * Exposure commands

+      * Some alteration commands

+    * Should be reimplemented

+      * Key bindings need to be reused

+	* However, care must be taken if a file uses `allout-mode` for instance by comment strings

+	* In this case key bindings must not be overridden

+  * A command adding / updating `allout-mode` tags could be a solution

 Sophisticated filling
 =====================